obregon08/sprintdeck/docs/setup.md

 DATABASE_URL=your_supabase_database_url
 ```

-### 4. Initialize Prisma
+### 3. Initialize Prisma

 ```bash
 npx prisma init
 ```

 This creates the initial Prisma configuration.
-The schema has been pre-configured with Project and Task models that work with Supabase Auth.
+The schema has been pre-configured with Project, Task, and ProjectMember models that work with Supabase Auth.

-### 5. Set up the database
+### 4. Set up the database

 ```bash
 # Generate Prisma client